 Considering that I work with a lot of exotic pets that's a bit tough.
 In my first job we had a client with a private zoo, so I saw some primates as well as smaller cats like caracals and servals.
 In general practice the oddest one was an oscar (fish).
 The client brought him in a wheeled drink cooler filled with his water to have me look at a tumor growing from him.
 I've seen snakes, pet lizards, sugar gliders, hedgehogs, and just about anything you can buy in a pet store.

-Is it basically impossible for a skilled programmer to be out of work these days?Okay, I'm probably going to get in a little trouble here.
+Does it bother you when people use the R-word?Okay, I'm probably going to get in a little trouble here.
 Cat owners do tend to be a bit more "out there" than your average dog owner.
 That being said, statistically cat owners are less likely to bring their pets in than dog owners.
 It seems to me that more dog owners see their pets as family members than do cat owners.
 Taking all of that together I might give the slight edge to dog owners but it really comes down to the individual person.

 It's actually not that different than when pediatricians work on infants or very young toddlers.
 We are trained to take detailed histories, piecing together a probable cause based on what has happened at home.
 For a trained doctor a thorough physical exam can give many clues as to what is going on.
 Sometimes what you don't find can be as important as what you do find and helps us narrow down the possibilities.
 If we can't figure out the problem based on the exam we have to start running diagnostic tests before coming to a conclusion.
 Yes, it would be easier if our patients could speak, but we spend much of our education learning to overcome such limitations.